How does this company make money?

 What does this company depend on?

-The system depends on USDA Food Safety and Inspection Service personnel for mandatory plant inspections, live cattle sourced from feedlots and ranches, contract poultry growers operating under integrated production agreements, natural gas and electricity for refrigeration and processing equipment, and grain feed supplies for company-owned livestock operations.
+The company cannot run without USDA Food Safety and Inspection Service personnel to legally authorize every kill-line shift.
+It also depends on live cattle from feedlots and ranches, contract poultry growers operating under integrated production agreements, grain feed supplies for its own livestock operations, and natural gas and electricity to keep refrigeration and processing equipment running.

 Who depends on this company?

-McDonald's and other quick-service restaurant chains would face supply disruptions to chicken nugget and beef patty orders.
-Walmart and grocery retailers would experience gaps in fresh meat counter inventory and packaged protein products.
+McDonald's and other quick-service restaurant chains rely on this company for chicken nuggets and beef patties — a disruption would create immediate supply gaps in those menu items.
+Walmart and other grocery retailers depend on it for fresh meat counter stock and packaged protein products.
 School nutrition programs would lose access to USDA-approved commodity chicken and ground beef.

 How does this company scale?